MyTooliT/Protocol/Commands.md

 #### Acknowledgment Payload

 - 8 Byte ASCII Code
-- `NULL` terminated or 8 Byte long
+- `NULL` terminated or 8 bytes long

 <a name="command:Serial-Number"></a>